unrealwork/atsd-use-cases/research/us-mortality/README.md

 The loss of the manufacturing industry is devastating to Youngstown.
 Large swaths of the population moved out.
 Crime soared in the city.
 The [crime rate](http://www.city-data.com/city/Youngstown-Ohio.html) in
 Youngstown in 2014 is **496.3**, compared to **287.5** for the U.S. as a whole.

-Here are some numbers from [`census.gov`](http://www.census.gov/quickfacts/table/LFE041215/00,3988000) comparing Youngstown to the United States as a whole:
+Data from `census.gov` compares Youngstown to overall United States trends:

 * Persons without health insurance, under age 65 (percent): **15.0%** vs 10.5%.
 * Persons in poverty (percent): **38.3%** vs 13.5%.